JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine-execution-contexts.md

 Executing tasks in a blocking context means executing them in a background thread, not under a coroutine or [a progress indicator](#progress-indicator).

+> Functions which schedule execution via [`Application.executeOnPooledThread()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java)
+> and similar methods, and which rely on [`ProgressManager.checkCanceled()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/ProgressManager.java)
+> should be annotated with [`@RequiresBlockingContext`](%gh-ic%/platform/core-api/src/com/intellij/util/concurrency/annotations/RequiresBlockingContext.java)
+> to inform clients about the required switch to a blocking context.
+>
+> Inspection <control>Plugin DevKit | Code | Calling method should be annotated with @RequiresBlockingContext</control> reports missing annotations.

 ### Cancellation Check
 {#blocking-context-cancellation-check}